WMRGL/django-template/README.md

 data = {}
 applicationSocket.send(JSON.stringify(data))
 ```
+- There is a simple consumer already set up for messages, it is recommended to reconfigure this or make your own for more complex behaviours.

 ## Additional features
+- The `app.models` includes a custom User model which subclasses the original User model so that additional fields can be added if required; Django prevents any attempt to create a custom User model following the first migration otherwise.
+See here for how to reference this model: https://docs.djangoproject.com/en/3.1/topics/auth/customizing/#referencing-the-user-model
 - running `python manage.py shell_plus` gives you an IPython shell with models pre-imported

 # TO DO